Real-world insights for marketing and training

 > Or do the transitions bring scenes together to serve the business message?

-> Is there an overall visual effect, a unifying effect?
-Or are the fx more of a mish-mash of effects?
+> Is there an overall visual effect used, a unifying effect that binds the whole programme together?
+Or are the fx more of a mish-mash of effects to win cheap attention?

 There’s no single arbiter of good taste and style in company video production, but it’s always important that there’s a wide range of skills gone into the video, and not just one or two overdeveloped skills without any supporting foundation of overall outstanding ability (you are looking for an outstanding company video, aren’t you?)